 There are clear advantages to this kind of pick and mix approach.
 You can build up your seating area as your family grows, and the smaller modules are easy to shift around if you need room for a table or fire pit.

-9. Small space?
+15. Small space?
 Replace a dining zone with a bistro set

-If lack of space dictates a choice between ample laidback seating or a table, go for the former.
+If lack of space dictates a choice between ample laid-back seating or a table, go for the former.
 BBQ food is easy to eat on laps but there's a limit to how long you can loaf about on upright dining chairs.

-10. Choose cushions that'll last the summer
+16. Choose cushions that'll last the summer

-Seat cushions designed to be left outside should be covered in a water, UV and mildew repellant material – look for phrases like 'Outdoor Use' or 'Weather Resist'.
+Seat cushions designed to be left outside should be covered in a water, UV and mildew repellent material – look for phrases like 'Outdoor Use' or 'Weather Resist'.
 This doesn't mean the water won't soak through to the padding, just that they won't disintegrate at the first sign of rain.

 Marine-grade textiles are particularly resilient to rain and sun but can be quite stiff.
 It's worth remembering that all outdoor cushions will last longer if stored inside during winter.

-11. Add outdoor rugs for comfort and style underfoot
+17. Add outdoor rugs for comfort and style underfoot

 The best outdoor rugs are made from tightly woven synthetic fibres that don't absorb water and are textured to be slip resistant.
 The majority are washable with diluted detergent and a brush.
 Some are designed to be pressure washed so you won't need to worry about kids dropping hot dog ketchup.

-12. Breathe new life into furniture with outdoor paint
+18. Breathe new life into furniture with outdoor paint

-Find the right product for your furniture in our guide to the best exterior wood paint.
+You can find the right product for your furniture in our guide to the best exterior wood paint.

-By Sarah Warwick •
+By Millie Hurst •

-By Jenny McFarlane •
+By Anna Cottrell •